NCAR/R-iss/README.md

 # R-iss
-Some R code for ISS, which right now just consists functions to read and plot spectra.
+Some R code for ISS, initially a couple of functions to read and plot spectra.

+## To use a built version on EOL servers

+The $RCODE environment varaible is used below to load the compiled functions into an R session.

+bash:

+    export RCODE=~maclean/git/R-iss/R/.RData

+csh:

+    setenv RCODE ~maclean/git/R-iss/R/.RData

+## To clone and roll your own

-## Clone
+### Clone

     cd my_git_place
     git clone git@github.com:ncareol/R-iss

-## Build it
+### Build it

     cd R-iss/R
     make

 ### Set RCODE environment variable

-$RCODE is used below to load the compiled functions into an R session.

 bash: